naezeroth/plenti-ibm-call-for-code-2021/README.md

 ## Project Roadmap <a name="Project-Roadmap"></a>

-Receipt scanning is only our first step towards reducing the amount of the manual user input.
+Receipt scanning is only our first step towards reducing manual user input.
 In the future, we plan to introduce interfacing with digital receipt services, and acquire partnerships with supermarkets to achieve seamless integration with the consumer shopping experience.

 ## Authors <a name="Authors"></a>
 <!-- * Apurva Shukla